-NOTE: The libraries are compiled with default options and therefore do not use position-independent code and data.
+NOTE: The libraries are compiled with default options and therefore do not use position-independent code and data..
+However, they do use "small areas" by default (see -Xsmall-const and -Xsmall-data on 118).

 Generating Initializers for Static Variables With Position-Independent Code